 According to a 2021 Public Policy Institute report, Dual Enrollment in California: Promoting Equitable Student Access and Success, there are racial disparities in access to dual enrollment classes in California.
 Although an increasing number of students of all races are participating in dual enrollment, the demographics of dual enrollment are not proportional to overall high school enrollments.
 Latino students account for 55% of high school enrollment in California, but only 45% of students in dual enrollment are Latino.
 Black students are also underrepresented, while white and Asian students are overrepresented.
 Student academic outcomes are also disparate.
-Black and Latino students have a grade point average of 2.9, while white and Asian students have a grade point average of 2.9, while white and Latino students also earn fewer units than their white and Asian peers.
-According to a

-2024 Community College Research Center, Teachers College, Columbia University essay, How Many Students Are Taking Dual Enrollment Courses In High School?
-New National, State, and College-Level Data, How Many Students Are Taking Dual Enrollment Courses In High School?
+Black and Latino students have a grade point average of 2.9, while white and Asian students have grade point averages of 3.2 and 3.4, respectively.
+On average, Black and Latino students also earn fewer units than their white and Asian peers.
+According to a 2024 Community College Research Center, Teachers College, Columbia University essay, How Many Students Are Taking Dual Enrollment Courses In High School?
 New National, State, and College-Level Data, a higher percentage of dual enrollment students graduated with a bachelor's degree when compared with non-dual enrollment students.